-Stackable elastic bracelet with 27–33 6mm volcanic basalt beads, strung on high-strength elastic cord.
-The 6mm format is the most versatile of the lava bracelets: thin enough to stack up to three or four on the wrist without creating excessive bulk, and with the natural porosity of basalt that allows it to be used as a portable essential oil diffuser.
-The uniform black color combines with any other mineral in the collection.
+Stackable elastic bracelet with 27-33 6mm volcanic basalt beads on high-strength elastic cord.
+The slender design allows stacking up to four without creating excessive bulk.
+The natural porosity of basalt makes it a portable essential oil diffuser.
+Black color matches any mineral in the collection.

 | Mineral |